 The third phase begins when Saturn enters the sign immediately after your natal Moon.
 The second house from the Moon relates to family, finance, speech, and the accumulated resources of life.
 This phase often brings financial reckoning.
 Income may need to be rebuilt, family arrangements may need to be reorganised, speech and reputation may need careful attention.
 The mood is usually less heavy than the peak, but the practical demands can be considerable.

-Many natives report that the third phase is when the lessons of the previous two phases finally translate into structure.
+Many people report that the third phase is when the lessons of the previous two phases finally translate into structure.
 Discipline learned during the peak becomes the foundation of new, steadier finances and clearer family agreements.
-The transit ends not with a dramatic event but with a quieter ledger: what was carried through, what was let go, and what was built.
+The transit often ends not with a dramatic event but with a quieter ledger of what was carried through, what was let go, and what was built.

 When Sade Sati Genuinely Helps

 The version of Sade Sati that helps a person is not loud, which is one reason it gets undercounted in family stories.
-It does not arrive as a single fortunate event.
-It arrives as a slow strengthening of the parts of life that were previously fragile.
-The native who has worked honestly through the transit often emerges with steadier work, clearer commitments, healthier rhythm, and fewer illusions.
+It rarely arrives as one fortunate event; more often, it slowly strengthens the parts of life that were previously fragile.
+Someone who has worked honestly through the transit often emerges with steadier work, clearer commitments, healthier rhythm, and fewer illusions.
 None of these are dramatic enough to become the family anecdote, but in classical reading they are exactly what Saturn was sent to deliver.

 There are also charts where Sade Sati is straightforwardly supportive.
 Saturn is the natural significator of the tenth house, the house of career, public role, and visible action.
 When Saturn is well-placed in the natal chart, especially for Lagnas where Saturn rules an auspicious house, his transit can bring career promotions, recognition for long work, and the slow ascent that other planets cannot give as durably.
 Many people who reach high office, build long-standing businesses, or complete demanding training do so during Sade Sati, not despite it.